Health & Wellness

-“The kidneys are made up of many small units called nephrons that filter substances out of the blood and excrete them as urine,” Dr. Emily Singler, Fetch by The Dodo’s on-staff veterinarian, says.
+“The kidneys are made up of many small units called nephrons that filter substances out of the blood and excrete them as urine,” Dr. Emily Singler, Fetch’s on-staff veterinarian, says.
 “Over time, some of these filtering units just stop working.”

 Although the kidneys can still work when some nephrons become defunct, they can't filter blood adequately or conserve water when too many of them stop working.